EMIR Reporting Requirements – What You File, When, and How to Get It Right

 EMIR is Regulation (EU) No 648/2012 on OTC derivatives, central counterparties, and trade repositories.
 It entered into force in August 2012.
 The reporting obligation under Article 9 has applied since February 2014.

-Financial Counterparties (FC)
+Financial counterparties (FC)

 Financial counterparties include credit institutions, investment firms, insurance and reinsurance undertakings, UCITS and their management companies, AIFs and their managers, IORPs, and CCPs.
 If your entity holds any authorisation under the relevant EU financial services directives, you are an FC for EMIR purposes.